Efficient Neural Controlled Differential Equations via Attentive Kernel Smoothing: Experiments Setup

 \subsection{Baselines and Hyperparameter Optimization}

-\textbf{Non-CDE Baselines (ODE-RNN, GRU-D).} We compare our methods against standard recurrent architectures capable of modeling continuous dynamics. \begin{itemize} \item \textbf{ODE-RNN \citep{rubanova2019latent}:} The output layer of the ODE function is initialized with zeros ($dh/dt \approx 0$ initially) for stability. \item \textbf{GRU-D \citep{che2018recurrent}:} The decay layer weights are initialized to zero ($\gamma = 1$ initially) to prevent signal vanishing at the start of training. \end{itemize} Unlike our proposed methods, these baselines required distinct hyperparameter tuning to achieve convergence.
+\textbf{Non-CDE Baselines (ODE-RNN, GRU-D).} We compare our methods against standard recurrent architectures capable of modeling continuous dynamics. \begin{itemize} \item \textbf{ODE-RNN \citep{rubanova2019latent}:} The output layer of the ODE function is initialized with zeros ($dh/dt \approx 0$ initially) for stability. \item \textbf{GRU-D \citep{che2018recurrent}:} The decay layer weights are initialized to zero ($\gamma = 1$ initially) to prevent signal vanishing at the start of training. \item \textbf{Mamba \cite{gu2024mamba}:} A recent linear-time state-space model that bypasses ODE solvers entirely.
+We configured it with standard parameters (e.g., $d_{\text{state}}=16$, $n_{\text{layers}}=2$, utilizing parallel scans). \end{itemize} Unlike our proposed methods, these baselines required distinct hyperparameter tuning to achieve convergence.
 We optimized the learning rate (e.g., searching within $\{10^{-3}, 5\cdot10^{-3}, 10^{-2}\}$) and solver tolerance ($\{10^{-2}, 10^{-3}\}$) specifically for each dataset.
 For instance, ODE-RNN required a learning rate of $0.01$ on SpokenArabicDigits and $0.005$ on CharacterTrajectories to match the best performance.

 \textbf{Log-Neural CDE.} This baseline \citep{walker2024log} interpolates Log-Signatures computed over fixed time windows.
 Similar to the non-CDE baselines, we found that this model required higher learning rates than standard NCDEs.
 We optimized the window step size from $\{3, 5, 10, 20, 30\}$, Log-Signature depth $\{1, 2\}$, and the learning rate ($\{5\cdot10^{-3}, 10^{-2}\}$).